kinowashere/otogakure/README.md

 - `bun import_spotify_data` -> fetch all artist, album, and track data from spotify to mongo
 - `bun process_listened_tracks` -> denormalize spotify data into listened tracks
 - `bun dev` -> to run a dev version of the frontend
+- `bun server:watch` -> run a dev version of the frontend

 ## usage